China orders US to close consulate in Chengdu in tit-for-tat move

 The current situation in China-US relations is not what China desires to see, and the US is responsible for all this.
 We once again urge the US to immediately retract its wrong decision and create necessary conditions for bringing the bilateral relationship back on track , it said.

+Chengdu is one of six US foreign missions, including the embassy in Beijing, in mainland China.
+The US also has a consulate in Hong Kong.

-The US on Wednesday ordered the closure of the Chinese consulate in Houston, a move it said was aimed "to protect American intellectual property and private information."
+The US ordered the closure of the Chinese consulate in Houston, a move it said was aimed "to protect American intellectual property and private information."

-Reacting strongly to the US move, Chinese Foreign Ministry spokesman Wang Wenbin on Thursday termed it as an "unprecedented escalation and warned of retaliatory measures.

-This is breaking down the bridge of friendship between the Chinese and American people, Wang said.

 Top American officials have accused the Chinese consulate in Houston of being part of Beijing's espionage operation in the US.